Solving Imperfect-Recall Games via Sum-of-Squares Optimization: Additional Empirical Examples

 \paragraph{SOS-Monotone Example.} We show experimental corroboration for Statement (ii) of~\Cref{thm:finiteconver_DSC}.
-Using a technique established in~\cite{ahmadi2013np}, we construct a game $\game_{\rm SOS}$ with degree-4 polynomial utility which is SOS-convex.
+Using a technique established in~\cite{ahmadi2013np}, we construct a game $\game_{\rm SOS}$ with degree-4 polynomial utility which is SOS-concave.
 The polynomial is given below:

-Even though this polynomial is quartic, we need only run the SOS hierarchy at level $d=4$ to obtain the optimal value and extract a solution.
+Even though this polynomial is quartic, we need only run the SOS hierarchy at truncation degree $D_{\mathrm{SOS}}=4$, equivalently Moment-SOS relaxation order $d=2$, to obtain the optimal value and extract a solution.
 We obtain the solution $(x^*_1, x^*_2) = (0,1)$ and $(y^*_1, y^*_2) = (0,1)$, with value 19.9.
 The compute time was $<0.001$ seconds.